* A4 sheets of mixed, brightly coloured,

 We will have two Styles, with differing degrees of difficulty

-easier, and so more suitable for the 2.5 year olds, and other children who may have difficulty with fine motor skills.
+The first will be easier, and so more suitable for the two-year-olds, and other children who may have difficulty with fine motor skills.

 The second will be more complicated and will require fine motor skills, and would suit the upper age range, and children who are very dexterous.